DirkHoffmann/Win32-OpenSSH-Wiki/Troubleshooting-Steps.md

 * Server side: run `sshd` in debug mode
   * `Stop-Service sshd` (if sshd service is running)
-  * `sshd.exe -d` This will run sshd in interactive mode under currently logon user (typically as admin)
+  * `sshd.exe -d` This will run sshd in interactive mode under currently logged on user (typically as admin).
+Note that, in this mode, you can only login as the "currently logged on user" and only using "key based auth".
+To overcome these restrictions, you should instead run `psexec -s sshd.exe -d` to run sshd as SYSTEM.
   * This will dump debug logs in real time to stdout on the console
   * You can also add additional `d`s for more detailed loggin:
     * `sshd.exe -dd` or `sshd.exe -ddd`